SteveRusin/node-js-task/README.md

 The task has to be made as a homework to the lecture #18 (Networking + Node.js).
 As I said, you will need 2 weeks for solving. :smiling_imp:
 Somebody of you will be ~~happy~~ :angry:!
 Let's come to the task.

+Create a [new issue](https://github.com/stanislavt/node-js-task/issues/new), if you have a question.

 ### Steps
 - [x] Create a new server using [Express.js](http://expressjs.com/)
 - [x] As the main storage, you have to create a new file `storage.data`